Exploring the Hunger-Fullness Scale in Intuitive Eating

 The relationship we create with food is also essential to hunger and fullness.
 Sometimes, honoring your hunger and fullness cues will likely mean choosing foods you once felt or still feel like are "off limits."
 Diving deeper into these beliefs with food and creating more permission with food is necessary to honestly and adequately honor your hunger and fullness.
 Creating a more positive relationship with food and tuning into your body allows a deeper understanding of your food needs or desires.

-Listening to your body is not about perfection—it’s about creating a relationship built on trust, respect, and care.
+Listening to your body is not about perfection.
+It’s about creating a relationship built on trust, respect, and care.
 Remember, there’s no one-size-fits-all approach to intuitive eating, and that’s part of what makes this journey so personal and empowering.

 So how can we attend more to our hunger and fullness cues?
 It starts with being more mindful and aware of them.
 Do you notice hunger or fullness cues throughout the day?
 Do they only show up for you at a particular time of day?
 Are you honoring them when they show up or ignoring them?
 Are you permitting yourself to foods that will satisfy and content you?
 Practicing more mindfulness while eating and throughout the day will provide more insight into how you can better meet your body's needs.
 The team at CV Wellbeing is here to help you in your Intuitive Eating journey!